Najeeb Kanthapuram

-Najeeb Kanthapuram is an Indian writer, academic, newspaper editor, journalist.

-He was elected as a member of Kerala Legislative Assembly from Perinthalmanna on 2 May 2021.
+Najeeb Kanthapuram is an Indian politician, writer, academic, newspaper editor, and journalist.
+He belongs to Indian Union Muslim League.
+He was elected as a member of Kerala Legislative Assembly from the Perinthalmanna constituency on 2 May 2021 and re-elected in 21 May 2026.

 Early life

 Najeeb Kanthapuram was born to Muhammad Master at Kozhikode on 20 April 1975.
 He was graduated as a Bachelor of Arts from Farook College, Kozhikode, and as a Bachelor of Education from University of Calicut in the year 1996.
+He has completed his LLB from law academy Trivandrum in year 2025.
 He was a journalist who worked with Chandrika (newspaper) over 20 years.
 He worked in Chandrika (newspaper) in different roles and resigned while he was working as Chief Sub Editor.
 He has started his political career as unit president of Muslim Students Federation.
 Later on he became panchayath office bearer of Muslim youth league, then president of Koduvally constituency Muslim Youth League.
 Later he worked as district youth league treasurer two times.
 Then he was elected as district youth league president by election.
 Then he became the senior vice president of MYL, Kerala State.